beaufour/boonli_calendar/README.md

 * Run `terraform apply`

 Note that it seems like, the Terraform Google Cloud provider doesn't quite understand the dependencies on the Network Endpoint Group, so if you change that you'll have to remove all the whole setup and reapply manually (or I have a bug in the Terraform code...).

+## Local Development

+You can run the `calendar` function with:

+    > ./local_run.sh

+and the `encrypt` function with:

+    > ./local_run.sh encrypt

+That will start them on port 8080 and 8081 respectively.

+You can spin up a local nginx server with